a1g0rithm/thermostat/README.md

 The author used a Raspberry Pi 2 Model B for his thermostat.
 Less capable Pi hardware may not provide adequate response times for the touch and web interfaces.

-See http://makeatronics.blogspot.com/2013/06/24v-ac-solid-state-relay-board.html for how to wire the thermostat into your heating/cooling system, and https://learn.adafruit.com/adafruits-raspberry-pi-lesson-11-ds18b20-temperature-sensing/hardware for how to wire the temperature sensor into the Pi.